wtertinek/Linq2Acad/README.md

 Code samples in C# and VB.NET can be found [here](CodeSamples.md).

 ## API documentation
-An overview of all classes can be found [here](docs/api/Index.md), the API's entry point (AcadDatabase) [here](docs/api/T_Linq2Acad_AcadDatabase.md).
+The API's entry point (AcadDatabase) can be found [here](docs/api/T_Linq2Acad_AcadDatabase.md), an overview of all classes [here](docs/api/Index.md).

 ## How it works
 Please refer to [this blog series](https://wtertinek.com/2016/07/06/linq-and-the-autocad-net-api-final-part) which details in a step-by-step fashion: (i) how this library works and (ii) the decision making process and logic behind the library's derivation.

 ## Contributing
 Please contribute to this project by
-- Opening an [issue](https://github.com/wtertinek/Linq2Acad/issues) found a bug or have a feature requests
+- opening an [issue](https://github.com/wtertinek/Linq2Acad/issues) if you found a bug or have a feature request
-- Creating a pull request if you want to help extending the libray
+- creating a pull request if you want to help extending the librar

 ## License
 Linq2Acad is licended unter the [MIT License (MIT)](LICENSE).